lukegtc/Trading-Hackathon/environment/README.md

 ### Optiver Competition
-See the file titles Bot_1 for our final implementation
+See the file titled Bot_1 for our final implementation